Contrast-Security-OSS/docs/content/user/account/Custom-header.md

 -->

 Create a customized header and footer for the Contrast UI with your choice of color, text and more style options.
-This feature is available for Enterprise-on-Premises (EOP) users.
+This feature is available for users with Enterprise-on-Premises (EOP) instances of Contrast.

 ## Header and Footer Styling